 I picked up a copy of Mark Arnold’s The

 Harvey Comics Companion, published by BearManor Media.
 Boy, did I get an eye-opener!

 tip my hat to the incredible amount of Harvey Comics history writer Mark

 Arnold has compiled.
-I never knew there
+I never knew

 from its early days back in the late 1930s the book chronicles the many